Cause

 Clinical presentation

-Fig 3 Coccidiosis in a group of beef calves showing sudden onset of profuse foetid diarrhoea containing mucus and flecks of fresh blood with staining of the perineum and tail.
+Fig 3 Coccidiosis in a group of beef calves showing sudden onset of profuse fetid diarrhoea containing mucus and flecks of fresh blood with staining of the perineum and tail.
 This outbreak occurred during hot summer weather which caused the stream supplying water to this field to dry up to pools of contaminated surface water.

 Fig 4 Straining with passage of only mucus.
 Partial eversion of the rectum may occur in severe cases.

 Fig 5 Early weight loss in beef calves with diarrhoea caused by coccidiosis.
+Prevalence is generally high and can reach 100% of calves.
+There is often no seasonality period.

 Differential diagnoses